 More migrants are now coming to Europe from Afghanistan than any country other than Syria, a situation that de Maiziere deemed "unacceptable."
 Among them, he noted, are many members of the middle class and residents of the Afghan capital Kabul who "should remain and help build the country up."

 De Maiziere added said that the Afghan government shared this view.

-of its troop commitment in Afghanistan in the NATO attempt to maintain a stable state there.
+Germany has recently announced an extension of its troop commitment in Afghanistan in the NATO attempt to maintain a stable state there.